Board and mission

 As a member-owned electric distribution utility, we provide electrical power and related services to more than 5,000 consumers.
 Our service territory lies mainly within the northeast Iowa counties of Bremer, Butler, Chickasaw, and Floyd.
 We also serve the communities of Aplington, Fairbank, Fredericksburg, Readlyn, and Hudson Municipal Electric Utility.

 The cooperative is governed by a board of directors elected from among the members of Butler County REC.
 The board consists of nine co-op members serving three-year terms.
-In November, we publish a newsletter article announcing the Nominating Committee who will select members to run for the three director positions whose terms will expire.
-If you are interested in running for a position or want to recommend someone residing in any of the three districts seeking nominations, please contact a member on the Nominating Committee.
-Every year at our annual meeting, during the business meeting, members attending the meeting vote on the three director positions.
+In December, we publish a newsletter article announcing the Nominating Committee who will select members to run for the three director positions whose terms will expire.
+If you are interested in running for a position or want to recommend someone residing in any of the three districts seeking nominations, please contact a member of the Nominating Committee.
+Voting on the three director positions will take place at our annual meeting or by a mail-in balloting process.

 - Duane Rieckenberg, Ionia, president: representing the west half of Bremer County